-3.4 Trade secret protection and data
+3.4.
+Trade secret protection and data

-3.4.1 Introduction
+3.4.1.
+Introduction

 Data or datasets may constitute or contain valuable or sensitive information that requires protection against unlawful acquisition or disclosure.
 Aside from the IP toolbox, TS protection may be applicable.
-TS allows businesses to control information that is not eligible for other types of IP protection.
-160
+TS allows businesses to control information that is not eligible for other types of IP protection.168

 Contrary to the different IP rights analysed below, no specific categories exist defining the subject matter eligible for TS protection.
-A trade secret can be any information of business value, which is kept secret and which somehow provides an economic advantage to its holder.
+A trade secret can be any information of business value, which is kept secret, and which somehow provides an economic advantage to its holder.
 Combined with technological protection measures and contractual arrangements, this broad scope of protectable information makes trade secrets the preferred "appropriability mechanism" for many businesses.
-161 discrepancy between Art.
-3 and 4, leaving computer programs out of the scope of the scientific research exception, is unclear.

 As such, TS protection effectively addresses the need for confidentiality for it legally protects physical secrecy even where copyright protection is unavailable or ineffective.
 Yet, TS protection is not a substitute for IP rights but may rather be used in a complementary fashion.
 Both TS protection and the sui generis rights may subsist in the same dataset.